Excelero/nvmesh-csi-driver/README.md

 ## Versions And Compatibility
 Driver Version:     1.1.6

-NVMesh Version:     2.0.5 or higher
+NVMesh Version:     2.2.0 or higher

-CSI spec version:   1.3.0

 Kubernetes Version: 1.17 or higher